keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 Manganese is the [natural metal for water splitting](https://doi.org/10.1098/rstb.2007.2223) due to its versatile oxidation state and favourable redox energetics.
 Minerals like birnessite also display oxygen evolution, but at far higher overpotentials, and are prone to create reactive oxygen species as side products which would shred a biological cell.

 The asymmetric cuboid arrangement helps the OEC function as a **"spin diode"**.
 The cluster's four metal centers are in communication to [tightly coordinate a series of spin flips](https://doi.org/10.1103/PhysRevApplied.21.024024) which guide the generation of forbidden **triplet oxygen**.
-The sequential spin flips are crucial to this near-alien technology developed by the cyanos; they're what allow the OEC to overcome the---previously unbroken---<span class="germania-text">verboten</span> spin-barrier.
+The sequential spin flips are crucial to this near-alien technology developed by the cyanos: they're what allow the OEC to overcome <span class="germania-text">verboten</span> spin-barrier, previously unbroken at biospheric scale.
    </div>
 </details>